voxel51/fiftyone/docs/source/plugins/developing_plugins.rst

 FiftyOne data.
 However some plugins may need to also fetch data in a unique way to efficiently visualize it.

-For example, a `PluginComponentType.Plot` plugin rendering a map of geo points may need to fetch data relative to where the user is currently viewing.
+For example, a `PluginComponentType.Panel` plugin rendering a map of geo points may need to fetch data relative to where the user is currently viewing.
 In MongoDB, such a query would look like this: